saraclohisey/maic_bpd_paper/manuscript.md

 <!-- PRISMA supplementary for both human and animal -->
 <!-- figure showing number of articles per animal in review-->

-### Human - broad - systematic review info
+### MAIC analysis
 We identified 21 studies in humans that met our eligibility criteria, all peer-reviewed.
 This yielded 31 gene lists, 23 ranked and 8 unranked, employing 5 experimental techniques (Mass spectrometry, GWAS, microarray, exomeSeq, RNAseq) [FIGURE].
 The gene list could not be retrieved for one RNAseq study.
 We did not include miRNA lists.
 All but a single study used primary tissue or samples.
-While the definition of BPD varied between studies, over two-thirds of studies, (71.4%, 15/21), used respiratory support at 36 weeks GA.Of 8017 genes implicated across the datasets.
+While the definition of BPD varied between studies, over two-thirds of studies, (71.4%, 15/21), used respiratory support at 36 weeks GA.
+Of 8017 genes implicated across the datasets.
 Only a single gene was supported by evidence from all 5 experimental techniques (RASGRP3).
 Few genes were supported by more than 1 method (n = 745, 9.74%), with 53 genes (0.6%) supported by >=3 methods.
 We prioritised 945 genes for further investigation, as previously described [Millar].

-### Human - specific - MAIC analysis
+### Functional Enrichment
+Functional enrichment analyses focused on the prioritised list of 945 genes.
+First we performed over-representation analysis.

+Next, we created a protein-protein interaction network.
+MCL clustering identified 32 clusters with >=5 members.
+Each of the 10 largest clusters contained >=10 members.
+Among these, we found programs associated with adaptive immunity, the SWI/SNF complex and post-translational protein phosphorylation.